"Tell me what you know," Nadya said. Megan glanced up at her with a frown.

-“Exactly... and as I said, that blood curse is a heavy level spell.
-For you to cast it without even knowing what it was... is quite impressive.”
+"Exactly... and as I said, that blood curse is a heavy level spell.
+For you to cast it without even knowing what it was... is quite impressive."
 Nadya said.
-Megan looked away from her, feeling a vice-like pressure on her chest.
+Megan looked away from her again as she felt a vice-like pressure squeezing at her chest.

 "In order for you to change... you must accept it, accept everything... every part of you.
 Accept that you killed that boy, accept that you are part beast."
 Nadya said.
 Megan took a shaky breath and licked her lips a bit nervously.
 It went silent for a moment.

 "Is that the only way to break a bond?"
 Megan asked.
 Nadya laughed, taking Megan aback.